 It isn’t easy to deal with insurance companies after a bike crash.
 Your recovery from your wounds should be your priority.
 An Atlanta bicycle accident lawyer will put in a lot of effort to ensure you get the compensation you are due.
 At Herro Law, we have the skills, compassion, and expertise you need as you embark on this challenging journey.
 Let our car accident lawyers focus on negotiating your compensation as you concentrate on getting healthier.

 What Types Of Damages Can You Recover From A Bicycle Accident Claim?

 It makes sense that if you were involved in a bike accident that wasn’t your fault, you might think about filing a lawsuit.
-You might also be curious about the types of damages you can demand and whether you need a personal injury attorney.
+You might also be curious about the types of damages you can demand and whether you need an Atlanta bicycle accident lawyer.
 Typically, recoverable damages after a bike crash in Georgia are divided into three categories:

 Such damages include compensation for monetary losses that may be objectively verified.
 Examples include past and future medical expenses, missed wages, lost use of property, repair or replacement costs, the economic value of household services, and lost employment or business opportunities

 Noneconomic damages compensate you for personal and non-financial losses.
 They include pain, suffering, irritation, emotional anguish, loss of friends and company, loss of consortium, and diminished quality of life